-A calibrated ICC profile is pretty much not so accurate unless you used the same OSD settings the original device used.
+A calibrated ICC profile is pretty much useless on its own.
+As much as possible, try to use the same OSD settings the calibrated monitor used.
 Make sure that you are using the exact model of the panel or monitor where the profile came from.
 The most important settings to look out here are the following:

 - Brightness: Usually displayed as a percentage.

 - Contrast: Usually displayed as a percentage.